 Further processing on servers other than those mentioned by Shopify will only take place within the framework communicated below.

 Internet Explorer: https://support.microsoft.com/de-de/help/17442/windows-internet-explorer-delete-manage-cookies

 5) contact us

-According to Art.
-6 para.
-1 lit. b DSGVO, personal data will continue to be collected and processed if you provide it to us for the purpose of concluding a contract or opening a customer account.
-The data collected is shown in the respective input forms.
-A deletion of your customer account is possible at any time and can be done by a message to the above-mentioned address of the person in charge.
-We store and use the data you have provided for the execution of the contract.
-After completion of the contract or deletion of your customer account, your data will be blocked with regard to tax and commercial retention periods and deleted after expiration of these periods, unless you have expressly consented to further use of your data or a legally permitted further data use by our side has been.
+6) Data processing when opening a customer account and for contract processing According to Article 6 Paragraph 1 lit. b GDPR, personal data will continue to be collected and processed if you provide it to us to execute a contract or when opening a customer account.
+Which data is collected can be seen from the respective input forms.
+A deletion of your customer account is possible at any time and can be done by sending a message to the above address of the person responsible.
+We store and use the data you provide to process the contract.
+After the contract has been completed or your customer account has been deleted, your data will be blocked with regard to retention periods under tax and commercial law and deleted after these periods have expired, unless you have expressly consented to further use of your data or have reserved the right to further data use permitted by law on our part became.

-8) Data processing for order processing
+7) Data processing for order processing

-8.1 In order to process your order, we work with the following service provider(s) who support us in whole or in part in the execution of contracts.
+7.1 To process your order, we work together with the following service provider(s), who support us in whole or in part in the implementation of concluded contracts.
 Certain personal data is transmitted to these service providers in accordance with the following information.

-8.3 Use of payment service providers (payment services)
+7.2 Use of payment service providers (payment services)

 - Apple Pay

-If you choose the payment method "Apple Pay" from Apple Distribution International (Apple), Hollyhill Industrial Estate, Hollyhill, Cork, Ireland, the payment is processed via the "Apple Pay" function of your end device operated with iOS, watchOS or macOS by debiting a payment card deposited with "Apple Pay".
-Apple Pay uses security features built into your device's hardware and software to help protect your transactions.
-To release a payment, you have to enter a code that you have previously defined, as well as verification using the "Face ID" or "Touch ID" function on your device.
+If you choose the Apple Pay payment method from Apple Distribution International (Apple), Hollyhill Industrial Estate, Hollyhill, Cork, Ireland, payment will be processed via die "Apple Pay"-Function of your device running iOS, watchOS or macOS by debiting a payment card stored with "Apple Pay".
+Apple Pay used security features built into your device's hardware and software to protect your transactions.
+For the release of a payment is therefore the input a code previously defined by you and verification using the "Face ID"- Or "TouchID" - function of your end device is required.